pranjalhejib/pranjalhejib.github.io/virus-total/README.md

 Sign up at [virustotal.com/gui/join- community](https://www.virustotal.com/gui/join- community).
 It's free.
 The free tier allows 4 requests/minute - the tool handles rate limiting automatically.

 ### Step 2 - Open the tool
-Either open `index.html` directly in your browser, or access the hosted version on GitHub Pages (see deployment below).
+Access the Link.
+This is hosted on GitHub Pages.

 ### Step 3 - Run a lookup
 1. Paste your IPs in the text box - one per line